Harsh-Sinha7/Blockchain-Project/README.md

 # Blockchain-Project
-Implementation of BlockChain Using Singly Linked List
+Implementation of BlockChain Using Linked List

 I have implemented a Private Blockchain using Linked List in C++.
 A private Blockchain is a one which is governed by a single entity, who is responsible for adding new members to the Blockchain.
 In the case of my Project it is, the Rserve Bank of India.